dguzenko/newdocs/docs/zoocart.md

 Discounts
 ---------

-* **Allow discounts** – If set to “Yes” discounting will be applied for orders, if discount coupon is provided .You can manage your discounting on the page ZOOcart tab / Discounts.
+* **Allow discounts** – If set to “Yes” discounting will be applied for orders, if discount coupon is provided .You can manage your discounting on the page *ZOOcart tab / Discounts*.
 * **Apply discount before tax** - If set to “Yes” discounting will be applied for the tax free price, otherwise it will be applied after tax calculations .